gameboyzone/DesignSystemsJS/README.md

 ## Features
 - DesignSystemsJS aims to standardize implementation of a Design System, thereby mitigating the associated challenges
 - DesignSystemsJS is a JavaScript library that provides a structured and consistent framework for implementing a Design System via a JSON-based specification derived from a well-researched [Design System checklist](https://www.DesignSystemsChecklist.com)
-    - Includes an example which demonstrates implementation of SampleDesignSystem.
-SampleDesignSystem is based on [Atlassian Design System](https://www.atlassian.design) with DesignSystemsJS on a webpage
+- Includes a HTML example under /build folder which demonstrates implementation of SampleDesignSystem via DesignSystemsJS.
+SampleDesignSystem is based on [Atlassian Design System](https://www.atlassian.design).

 ## Stack
 - TypeScript v4